Bachelor of Information Systems /Bachelor of Laws

 The Alfred Deakin Scholarships in Law were introduced in 2001, which was the Centenary of Australia's Federation.
 Alfred Deakin, after whom the University is named, was Australia's second Prime Minister and our first Attorney General.
 A small number of these elite scholarships are awarded to high achieving students admitted to the Bachelor of Laws, as a single degree or law component when combined with another degree.
 Please refer to the following link for further information: http://www.deakin.edu.au/future-students/scholarships/alfred-deakin.php.

 Students must meet the requirements for entry to both the Bachelor of Information Systems and Bachelor of Laws.
-Applicants should have successfully completed VCE or equivalent, including a study score of at least 35 in English (ESL) or 30 in any other English.
+Applicants should have successfully completed VCE or equivalent, including a study score of at least 35 in English (EAL) or 25 in any other English.
+Entry for non-school leavers will be based on ALSET results, GPA from Bachelor level or postgraduate studies from courses undertaken during or after 2003.
+For information on the ALSET please visit http://www.deakin.edu.au/buslaw/law/students/alset.php

 The University aims to provide students with as much credit as possible for approved prior study or informal learning which exceeds the normal entrance requirements for the course and is within the constraints of the course regulations.
 Students are required to complete a minimum of one-third of the course at Deakin University, or four credit points, whichever is the greater.
 In the case of certificates, including graduate certificates, a minimum of two credit points within the course must be completed at Deakin.